Generalized Bohr compactification and model-theoretic connected components: Introduction

 \begin{corollary} Assume all types in $S_G(M)$ are definable and suppose $G$ is nilpotent.
 Then the natural epimorphism $\pi \circ \bar f : u*{\cal M}/H(u*{\cal M}) \to G^*/{G^*}^{00}_M$ is an isomorphism, so ${G^*}^{000}_M={G^*}^{00}_M$. \end{corollary}

 Since this applies to the situation when predicates for all subsets of $G$ are in the language, Corollary \ref{main corollary 4} yields a partial answer to \cite[Question 4.28]{GiKr} asking for which groups $G$ expanded by predicates for all subsets one has ${G^*}^{000}_G={G^*}^{00}_G$.
 Recall that by \cite[Corollary 4.27]{GiKr} (which was obtained by completely different methods), we know that if $G$ is a free group in at least 2 free generators, expanded by predicates for all subsets, then ${G^*}^{000}_G \ne {G^*}^{00}_G$ (and similarly for surface groups of genus at least 2).
-However, it has not been clear whether this can happen even for abelian groups.
+However, it had not been clear whether this can happen even for abelian groups.
 Corollary \ref{main corollary 4} shows that that this is impossible in the class of all nilpotent groups.
-Jakub Gismatullin has a (not circulated yet) different proof of the fact that ${G^*}^{000}_M={G^*}^{00}_M$ in the particular case of abelian groups but in somewhat more general context (weakening the definability of types assumption).
+Jakub Gismatullin has told us that he has a different proof of the fact that ${G^*}^{000}_M={G^*}^{00}_M$ in the particular case of abelian groups but in a somewhat more general context (weakening the definability of types assumption).

-In all the results above, we used Theorem \ref{main theorem 1} to understand better connected components and their quotient.
-There is also an application of Theorem \ref{main theorem 1} which goes the other way around: using some knowledge on connected components together with this theorem, we can produce many examples of discrete groups whose generalized Bohr compactification differs from the Bohr comapctification.
+In all the results above, we used Theorem \ref{main theorem 1} to understand better connected components and their quotients.
+There is also an application of Theorem \ref{main theorem 1} which goes the other way around: using some knowledge on connected components together with this theorem, we can produce many examples of discrete groups whose generalized Bohr compactification differs from the Bohr compactification.
 Namely, working in the situation when predicates for everything are in the language and ${G^*}^{00}_M=G \ne {G^*}^{000}_M$, using Theorem \ref{main theorem 1} together with the fact that $G^*/{G^*}^{00}_M$ is the Bohr compactification of $G$, we conclude that the Bohr compactification of $G$ is trivial whereas the generalized Bohr compactification is non-trivial.
 Paper \cite{GiKr} provides many concrete examples where this can be applied, for examples various extensions of symplectic groups $\Sp_{2n}(k)$ over ordered fields $k$.